bevm378/beverly-mutuku-projects/cancer_mortality_analysis/README.md

 - Cleaned and merged public health datasets for analysis
 - Built multiple regression models with feature selection
 - Evaluated model fit and multicollinearity using diagnostics
-- Visualized results with ggplot2
+- Visualized trends and model outputs with ggplot2

 *Status:* In progress -- final model evaluation and documentation underway *Tools:* R, ggplot2, dplyr, car